Does Low Testosterone Cause Hair Loss?

 How to get started with hair loss treatment today

 Androgenetic alopecia is a type of hair loss that occurs when an increase in androgen hormones leads to increased levels of dihydrotestosterone (DHT), which binds to hair follicles and weakens them.
 As the hair follicles become weaker, the hair begins to thin, leading to a receding hairline and balding at the crown of the head.
 Any type of hair loss is distressing, but with androgenetic alopecia, the underlying cause of hair loss is genetic, meaning that it cannot be entirely prevented.
-That said, the signs of hair loss can be slowed and reversed with several treatment options available at Dr. Michele Green’s dermatology office.
-Oral treatments, such as Minoxidil and PRP injections, can help to strengthen the hair follicle and prolong the growth phase, resulting in thicker, longer hair.
-DHT blockers, such as Finasteride, can be used to prevent the formation of DHT, which decelerates the rate of hair loss over time.
+That said, the signs of hair loss can be slowed and reversed with several treatment options available at Dr. Green’s dermatology office.
+Topical and oral Minoxidil and PRP injections can help strengthen the hair follicle and prolong the growth phase, resulting in thicker, longer hair.
+DHT blockers, such as Finasteride, Dutasteride, and Spironolactone, can be used to prevent the formation of DHT, which decelerates the rate of hair loss over time.
 No matter the underlying cause of hair loss, Dr. Green has solutions to protect you from significant hair loss.
 The best place to start is by consulting with a board-certified dermatologist, such as Dr. Green.

-Dr. Michele Green is a world-renowned board-certified dermatologist with over two and a half decades of experience diagnosing and treating hair loss and thinning.
+Dr. Michele Green is a world-renowned, board-certified dermatologist with over two and a half decades of experience diagnosing and treating hair loss and thinning.
 Always at the forefront of innovative treatment options, Dr. Green has helped some of the world’s most discerning individuals with customized hair loss treatment plans best suited to their specific concerns and ideal aesthetic goals.
-She is consistently voted as one of New York City’s best physicians by Super Doctors, Castle Connolly, and New York Magazine for her dedication to her patients and expertise.
-When you consult with Dr. Green at her private dermatology office in Manhattan’s Upper East Side, she will work with you to better understand and treat your hair loss for thicker, healthier hair that lasts.
+She is consistently rated as one of New York City’s best dermatologists by Super Doctors, Castle Connolly, The New York Times, and New York Magazine for her dedication to her patients and expertise.
+When you consult with Dr. Green at her private Upper East Side dermatology office, she will work with you to better understand and treat your hair loss for thicker, healthier hair that lasts.
 Contact us online or call 212-535-3088 to schedule a consultation with Dr. Green and learn more about effective treatment options for hair loss.

 Related Topics